BGHDDevelopment/StaffModeGUI2/README.md

 ## Normal Installation

-If you are not a developer, you can download LuckPermsGUI for free on [SpigotMC](https://www.spigotmc.org/resources/60960/)!
+If you are not a developer, you can download StaffModeGUI2 for free on [SpigotMC](https://www.spigotmc.org/resources/60960/)!

 You can find information on how to use the plugin on our [Wiki](https://wiki.bghddevelopment.com) website!
 ## Developer Installation